Pujolsluis/StripeBookStore/README.md

 # StripeBookStore
-Simple e-commerce application, that allows a customer to purchase a book utilizing Stripe as our Payments infraestructure.
+Simple e-commerce application, that allows a customer to purchase a book utilizing Stripe as our Payments infrastructure.
 The solution consist of 2 main projects (Backend server and Mobile client apps for iOS and Android):

 ### About Solution
-The solution leverages Stripe’s .NET Library, which is used on the server side to handle creating payment intents for products selected in the client app; thus providing a client secret that allows our users to confirm their payments on the client once they have created and selected a valid card payment method.
+The solution leverages `Stripe’s .NET` Library, which is used on the server side to handle creating payment intents for products selected in the client app; thus providing a client secret that allows our users to confirm their payments on the client once they have created and selected a valid card payment method.
 I used the **Stripe Payments and PaymentMethod API's** for the basic InMemory Data Flow.

 You can also enable an **optional flow** using Products stored on your test Stripe account that makes use of the **Products, and Prices API's** to get the most up to date price for the product before the purchase is complete.

-The Client Apps users are notified in realtime that a successful charge has been made by using a Webhook that listens to the "charge.succeeded" StripeEvent in conjunction with a SignalR Hub.
+The Client Apps users are notified in realtime that a successful charge has been made by using a Webhook that listens to the "charge.succeeded" StripeEvent in conjunction with a `SignalR` Hub.

 | iOS | Android |
 | :--: | :--: |